rhuda21/mcbypass/endlist.md

-- THIS IS A LIST OF PROGRAMS THAT WILL BE ENDED WHEN THE SCRIPT IS RAN
+- THIS IS A LIST OF PROGRAMS THAT WILL BE KILLED WHEN THE SCRIPT IS RUNNING
-- THESE PROCESSES CONFLICT WITH THE OPERATION OF MODIFYING THE DLL FILE
+- THESE PROCESSES CONFLICT WITH THE OPERATION OF MODIFYING THE REQUIRED FILE

 **PLEASE CHECK TO SEE IF YOUR PROCESS IS ON THIS LIST**